Sensitivity of steady states in networks with application to Markov chains and chemical reaction networks: Continuous-time Markov chains

 \textit{Proof of Corollary \ref{crl:signed_sens}:} We consider the formula of the response in $u'\in \V$ to the perturbation of an edge $j^*=(u^*v^*)\in \E$

-Since all the transition rates $(\ell_j)_{j\in\E}$ are positive, both $\mu_{u^*}$ and $\frac{1}{\norm{\A}}$ are strictly positive and do not influence the sign of $\delta^{j^*}_{u'}$.
+Since all the transition rates $(\ell_j)_{j\in\E}$ are positive, $\mu_{u^*}\frac{1}{\norm{\A}}$ are strictly positive and do not influence the sign of $\delta^{j^*}_{u'}$.
 The products $\norm{\T_{u'}}\norm{\T_w}$ are monomials of degree $|\V|-2$ of the positive transition rates.
 Note that no monomial can appear twice and each monomial has a coefficient of either $+1$ or $-1$.
 Hence, the sign of $\delta^{j^*}_{u'}$ is determined by the existence of monomials with positive, respectively negative coefficient.
 This corresponds to the existence of a $j^*$-divided tree pair such that $u^*\in T_w$, respectively $u^*\in T_{u'}$.
 Indeed, if both types of $j^*$-dTp exists, the sign of $\delta^{j^*}_{u'}$ is $\pm$ while if only one type exist, the sign is $+$, respectively $-$.
 This requires the existence of at least one $j^*$-divided tree pair.
-As we will see, this can be guaranteed.
+As we will see, this is always the case.